-Wishing you all a Happy August!
+Wishing you a warm Happy Wednesday!

 The other day, while sitting on the back porch enjoying the first cooler temperatures of the season in a month, my husband says, “There’s something moving a corn-stalk in the garden.”
 We watched the jiggling corn-stalk for a moment then he grabbed the binoculars and I grabbed my camera.
 We went out into the yard got a good angle on the garden and this is what we saw.
 Thank goodness for a zoom lens.Isn’t it adorable?